mongodb/docs-realm/videos/scripts/backend.rst

 Click on the ``API Keys`` tab, and then click on this ``Create API Key`` button.

 For the Description, let's add a name that will remind us -- and others -- why this key was created.
-I'll type in ``API Key for Ream CLI``.
+I'll type in ``API Key for Realm CLI``.

 For Project Permissions, we want to give the CLI tools Project Owner permissions and remove the read-only permissions.

-Click Next.
+Click Next to create the new API key.

 This next screen shows us the new key pair that's been created -- the public key and private key.
-We gave the CLI full control, which means we need to keep our secret key truly secret.
 This is the last time we'll see the private key, so copy it now and save it somewhere that you can find later...but not in a public place like a screencast that will be shared with the world.

-Finally, click the ``Add Access List Entry``.
-This opens a dialog that aloows us to restrict access to one or more IP addresses, so even if someone got a hold of the private key, they wouldn't be able to access your cluster unless the computer they are on is within the range of allowed API keys.
+Finally, click ``Add Access List Entry``.
+This opens a dialog that allows us
+to restrict access to one or more IP addresses, so even if someone got a hold of the private key, they wouldn't be able to access your cluster unless the computer they are on uses one of the allowed API keys.

 In the ``Add Access List Entry`` dialog, click the ``Use Current IP Address`` button, and you'll see your current IP address added.
 Click Save.

 Note that this restricts access to the IP address you are on right now.
-If you will be working on this tutorial from multiple locations, you will want to specify a range of IP addresses by using CIDR notation.
+If you will be working on this tutorial from multiple locations, you need to specify a range of IP addresses by using CIDR notation.
 If you need to, pause this video and look up CIDR notation -- there are several online tools in which you can enter the range of IP addresses you need to support and get the